 Teamwork makes the dreamwork.
 Book regular working lunches where you update account plans together.
 Another idea is to present a few account plans in your team meetings, everyone presents one or you rotate a person per meeting that presents on an account of their choice.
 Getting another set of eyes on your relationship can help you see themes that maybe you’ve missed and your peer’s questions and insights will ultimately help the whole team and most importantly, your client!
 Account plans can also protect your time internally when other teams have questions about clients.
 Always ask the person that is coming to you with the request to check out the account plan first, before you meet about the client.

 Great work for taking the time to set up an invaluable account planning system.
 You’d be surprised how much these proactive plans can support a flourishing customer relationship.
 Taking the time to plan for them, outside of meetings, shows your investment in their success.

-Are you new to Customer Success or looking to improve your CS skills?
-The Success League is a customer success consulting firm that offers a complete CSM Training Program which will provide you with practical tools to strengthen your professional toolkit.
-For more information on this program and our other classes and workshops, please visit TheSuccessLeague.io
+Want to add more tools to your Customer Success toolkit?
+The Success League is a customer success consulting firm that offers a CSM Certification Program.
+The classes in this program will help you learn how to deliver positive and measurable client outcomes as a Customer Success professional.
+For more information on this program and our other offerings, please visit TheSuccessLeague.io